 It can take time for you both to feel comfortable and relaxed when you’re breastfeeding but it’s much easier once you get the hang of positioning and attaching your baby to the breast.

-It’s recommended that babies should have only breast milk for around the first 6 months of their lives and then continue to be breastfed for 2 years and beyond.
+If you choose to breastfeed, it’s recommended that babies should consume only breast milk for around the first 6 months of their lives.
+After this, it is recommended that they continue to be breastfed for 2 years and beyond, alongside eating other foods.

 Regardless of how long you choose to breastfeed, it’s good to know that both you and your baby benefit from every breastfeed given.

-It's particularly important to only give your baby breast milk in the early days as this can affect your milk production.
+It’s particularly important to give your baby only breast milk in the early days as not doing so can affect your milk production.

 If you find it difficult to only breastfeed or you don’t want to, try to give as much expressed breast milk as you can.
 If your partner wants to help with feeding, then you can express your breast milk for them to give to your baby.